platformatic/undici-thread-interceptor/README.md

 The `clientCtx` is used to pass through hooks calls objects which cannot be set on request (which is then sent through `postMessage`, so it might be not serializable).

-On `onServerRequest`, the `cb` is not supposed to be called by the hook, but the hook can wrap/decorate it.
+On `onServerRequest`, the `cb` is not supposed to be called by the hooks, but they can wrap/decorate it.

 #### Client hooks